-The Commonwealth Land Office and its records:
+The Commonwealth Land Office And Its Records

 With the exception of the Revolutionary War years, the Land Office of the Commonwealth has operated continuously since William Penn arrived in Pennsylvania in 1682 and began to administer and sell land.
 In 1981, the land records and the functions of the office were transferred to the Pennsylvania Historical and Museum Commission.
-Commonwealth land records only document transacations between the Penns or the post-revolutionary Commonwealth and the first purchaser(s) of each tract of land.
+Commonwealth land records only document transactions between the Penns or the post-revolutionary Commonwealth and the first purchaser(s) of each tract of land.
 Deeds transferring land titles between private citizens, either after or during the patenting process, are maintained at the office of the Recorder of Deeds for the appropriate county.

 In order to successfully conduct research with the State land records the researcher must first identify the full name of the land purchaser, the applicant, the warrantee, or patentee; the county in which the land was owned; and the approximate date of the transaction.
 It may be necessary to know the county and municipality that the land tract was a part of at the time a Land Office document was written.
-Information about which counties and municipalities were created from which earlier ones can be found on the Genealogical Map of the Counties (PDF, 5K) and in Incorporation Dates for Pennsylvania Municipalities.
+Information about which counties and municipalities were created from which earlier ones can be found on the Genealogical Map of the Counties (PDF) and in Incorporation Dates for Pennsylvania Municipalities.
 You may purchase a copy of the Genealogical Map of the Counties at ShopPAHeritage.com.

 - Application - a request for a warrant to have a survey made; usually a slip of paper that does NOT bear applicant's signature.

 - Warrant - certificate authorizing a survey of a tract of land; initiates title of a property and provides the basis for legal settlement, but does not convey all rights to the property.

-Survey - sketch of boundaries of tract of land with exact determination of total acreage.
+- Survey - sketch of boundaries of tract of land with exact determination of total acreage.

-Return - verbal description of property boundaries; function is similar to that of a patent; internal document sent from Surveyor General to Secretary of the Land Office
+- Return - verbal description of property boundaries; function is similar to that of a patent; internal document sent from Surveyor General to Secretary of the Land Office

-Patent - final, official deed from the Penns or the Commonwealth, which conveys clear title and all rights to the private owner.
+- Patent - final, official deed from the Penns or the Commonwealth, which conveys clear title and all rights to the private owner.

 For a thorough understanding of both the history of the Commonwealth Land Office and the potential research use and contents of its records, researchers should consult the Record Group 17 finding aids and also Donna Bingham Munger's book Pennsylvania Land Records: A History and Guide for Research (1991).

-- full NAME of the purchaser (applicant, warrantee, patentee)
+- Full NAME of the purchaser (applicant, warrantee, patentee)

 - COUNTY in which land was located at the time of purchase

-- approximate DATE of purchase (application, warrant, patent)
+- Approximate DATE of purchase (application, warrant, patent)

 If land was purchased after 1733

 Based upon actual county surveys, the Melish-Whiteside maps were the first official set of county maps produced for the Commonwealth (from 1816-1821), and include information such as township lines, municipality names, geographic features, and roads and distances.
 Additional data on some of the maps includes post offices, factories, mills, mines, furnaces, forges, houses, churches, academies, and taverns.
 The names of property owners for certain taverns, dwellings, furnaces, and mills are also present on a number of the maps.
 These maps DO NOT include warrant or patent tract information.

 A variety of maps and plots that might be helpful to a researcher who knows where a tract of land lies, but not necessarily who owned it at the time of the warrant or patent.
 These maps may also be of value to researchers who have followed the paper trail, found the warrant, survey and patent documents, and wish to attempt to determine the current location of the land.
 Normally, these maps do NOT show current ownership lines, political boundaries, roads or other such features, (although rivers, runs and springs are often depicted).

 - Warrantee Township Maps: A group of warrant tracts lying contiguous to each other and encompassing an entire township or townships.
 Please note, warrantee maps were not made for all townships.
 A current price list of maps is available.
 Paper copies, as well as digital scans of all maps, can be ordered by contacting the Archives at 717.783.9877.
 Scanned images of all warrantee township maps are now available online.